JuliaGraphs/Graphs.jl/CONTRIBUTING.md

 Switched to a new branch 'pr/999'
 ```

-Now you can test a PR by running `git fetch && git checkout pr/PRNUMBER && julia -e 'Pkg.test("LightGraphs")'`
+Now you can test a PR by running `git fetch && git checkout pr/PRNUMBER && julia -e 'Pkg.test("Graphs")'`